bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I am forever grateful to all the people who have substantially contributed to modern humanity.**

-**Likewise I am sad about all the people pulling modern humanity backwards.**
+**Likewise I am slightly sad about all the people pulling modern humanity backwards.**

 I am curious about the **Nature and Purpose of THE WORLD**.